-- 1. Date of announcement 1 June 2018 - 2.
-Each year the smaller authority prepares an Annual Governance and Accountability Return (AGAR).
-The AGAR has been published with this notice.
-It will not be reviewed by the appointed auditor, since the smaller authority has certified itself as exempt from the appointed auditor's review.
+- 1. Date of announcement 2 July 2020 - 2.
+Each year the smaller authority's Annual Governance and Accountability Return (AGAR) needs to be reviewed by an external auditor appointed by Smaller Authorities' Audit Appointments Ltd. The unaudited AGAR has been published with this notice.
+As it has yet to be reviewed by the appointed auditor, it is subject to change as a result of that review.

-Any person interested has the right to inspect and make copies of the AGAR, the accounting records for the financial year to which it relates and all books, deeds, contracts, bills, vouchers, receipts and other documents relating to those records must be made available for inspection by any person interested.
-For the year ended 31 March 2018, these documents will be available on reasonable notice by application to: - (b) Debra Platt, Clerk, 9 Ambleside Avenue, Euxton, PR7 6NX 01257 234003 commencing on (c) Monday 4 June 2018 and ending on (d) Friday 13 July 2018 - 3.
-Local government electors and their representatives also have: - The opportunity to question the appointed auditor about the accounting records; and - The right to make an objection which concerns a matter in respect of which the appointed auditor could either make a public interest report or apply to the court for a declaration that an item of account is unlawful.
+Any person interested has the right to inspect and make copies of the accounting records for the financial year to which the audit relates and all books, deeds, contracts, bills, vouchers, receipts and other documents relating to those records must be made available for inspection by any person interested.
+For the year ended 31 March 2020, these documents will be available on reasonable notice by application to:

+The Clerk/RFO, Debra Platt by appointment: At 9 Ambleside Avenue, Euxton, PR7 6NX By arrangement: tel: 01257 234003 Email: clerk@avpc.org.uk commencing on: Monday 6 July 2020 and ending on: Wednesday 18 August 2020

+- 3. Local government electors and their representatives also have: - The opportunity to question the appointed auditor about the accounting records; and - The right to make an objection which concerns a matter in respect of which the appointed auditor could either make a public interest report or apply to the court for a declaration that an item of account is unlawful.
 Written notice of an objection must first be given to the auditor and a copy sent to the smaller authority.